On the heat content functional and its critical domains: Introduction and main results

 Adding the condition \eqref{cfp} to the heat equation \eqref{temp} defining $u(t,x)$, we obtain an overdetermined problem, and this overdetermination imposes strict conditions on the geometry of the domain.
 In the papers \cite{S1} and \cite{S2} we actually give a geometric characterization of the domains with the constant flow property when the ambient manifold $M$ is analytic: they are {\it isoparametric tubes} (see the definition below) that is, they admit an isoparametric foliation or, in other words, a foliation by parallel hypersurfaces having constant mean curvature.
 We will discuss this in more details in the next section.

-Before doing that, we remark that for domains in $\real n$ another interesting overdetermined condition on the function $u(t,x)$ was studied in \cite{MagSak} and the works that follow: namely, the existence of a stationary isothermic hypersurface in $\Omega$.
-Under mild assumptions, it is proved there that existence of such $S$ forces $\Omega$ to be a ball.
+Before doing that, we remark that for domains in $\real n$ another interesting overdetermined condition on the function $u(t,x)$ was studied in \cite{MagSak} and the works that followed (in particular, the recent work \cite{Sak}): namely, the existence of a stationary isothermic hypersurface $S$ in $\Omega$.
+Under mild assumptions, it is proved in \cite{MagSak} there that existence of such $S$ forces $\Omega$ to be a ball.